tnkhanh/discover-analyzer/README.md

 # Compiling Discover

-- Currently, Discover is recommended to run in Linux environment (preferably Ubuntu, Linux Mint).
-We have also successfully compiled and ran it in macOS, while Window hasn't been tested yet.
+Discover is developed using the OCaml programming language and is built on top of the LLVM compiler infrastructure.
+Currently, it can be compiled and works well in Ubuntu-based Linux environment (Ubuntu, Linux Mint).
+We have also successfully compiled and ran it in Arch Linux, macOS, while it hasn't been tested in Windows yet.

-- To compile Discover, please see our detailed tutorial at [INSTALL.md](INSTALL.md).
+Please see our detailed tutorial at [INSTALL.md](INSTALL.md) for step-by-step guidelines on how to compile Discover in Ubuntu, Linux Mint.

 # Running Discover

 IMPORTANT NOTE: this tutorial is a work-in-progress.
-We will update more information soon to show how Discover can help to find bugs in programs and smart contract.
+We will update more information soon to show how to run Discover to find bugs.

 - Run pointer analysis on C program: